graalvm/graal-io-website/gcn/docs/gcn-modules/security/includes/jte.md

 ### 1.2.
 JTE Template

-The GCN launcher created a [JTE template](https://micronaut-projects.github.io/micronaut-views/latest/guide/#jte){:target="_blank"} in a file named _{{ include.cloud }}/src/main/jte/auth.jte_ to render the UI for the controller.
+The GCN Launcher created a [JTE template](https://micronaut-projects.github.io/micronaut-views/latest/guide/#jte){:target="_blank"} in a file named _{{ include.cloud }}/src/main/jte/auth.jte_ to render the UI for the controller.
 It has the following contents:

 ```html
 @param String username